dojoengine/book/docs/pages/toolchain/torii/index.md

+---
+title: Introduction to Torii
+description: Overview of Torii, an automatic indexer and client for Dojo worlds, featuring GraphQL and gRPC APIs for efficient world state management.
+---

 ![katana](/torii-icon-word.png)

 Torii is an automatic indexer and client for dojo worlds.
 Built in rust to be blazingly fast and exceptionally scalable.
 Torii provides a fully typed, dynamically generated GraphqQL interface and a high performance gRPC api for binding clients to the world state.
 There are two parts to torii, the client and the server.